 To protect you from the mercury vapor (and to help protect ourselves also), we use a rubber dam to cover the back of the throat, and a special air suction system, as well as high saliva evacuation, to carry it away.
 This means that you will not be inhaling as much mercury fumes or swallowing any amalgam fragments.

 In recent years, a lot of research has been done on dental materials.
 As a result, there are now more choices in how to have your dental restorations done.
 Materials are safer, more attractive, more durable, and easier to customize.
 At MedPlex Dental, we use the DIAMOND line of dental materials.

 DIAMOND materials are biocompatible, visually pleasing, and strong.
 Your DIAMOND restorations will match your teeth very closely in shade and translucency, making them invisible as restorations.
 You will have no gum irritation or allergic reaction.
 Your smile will be entirely natural-looking and your dental health improved.

 These products are a complete line so that we can use DiamondBond primers to prepare your teeth, DiamondCrown or DiamondLite ceramic materials for your crowns or fillings, and DiamondBond or DiamondLink adhesives to attach them.

 For more about how we protect you from harmful materials and enhance your dental and general health, please see our pages on Your Safety in Dentistry and Nutritional Consultations.

-If you would like to schedule a personal consultation with our dentist and ask your questions about how holistic dentistry can help, please call or email our office today.
+If you would like to schedule a personal consultation with our biological dentist and ask your questions about how holistic dentistry in Orlando, Florida, can help, please call or email our office today.
 We serve the entire Orlando, Florida, area, and we hope to meet with you shortly.